Manvi007/PowerBiReports/README.md

 41) Compare skills test results using a waterfall chart with breakdown. - Waterfall Report
 42) Analyse 2018 crime figures for the Manchester area using various visuals. - Local Crimes Reported by 2018
 43) Create a bubble chart comparing two sets of numbers, and play it over time to show changes. - Just Bubbles
+44) Create a stacked column chart with drill-down, a KPI, a gauge - and more. - Beginning to Love PBD